+Other notes

-The provision in this Act amending these Acts has been omitted under the Reprints Act 1984 s.
-7(4)(e).
+1 The provision in this Act amending these Acts was deleted by the Agricultural Produce Commission Amendment Act 2021 s.
+31.

-3 The Courts Legislation Amendment and Repeal Act 2004 Sch.
+2 The amendments in the Courts Legislation Amendment and Repeal Act 2004 Sch.
 2 cl.
-3 was repealed by the Criminal Law and Evidence Amendment Act 2008 s.
+3 are not included in this compilation as that provision was repealed before it came into operation by the Criminal Law and Evidence Amendment Act 2008 s.
 77(13).

-4 Now known as the Agricultural Produce Commission Act 1988; short title changed (see note under s.
+3 Now known as the Agricultural Produce Commission Act 1988; short title changed (see note under s.
 1).